HarveyD/react-component-library/README.md

 [Read this section of my blog post](https://blog.harveydelaney.com/creating-your-own-react-component-library/#introducing-code-splitting-optional-) to find out how.

 Atlernatively, you can check out [this branch](https://github.com/HarveyD/react-component-library/tree/code-splitting) or [this commit](https://github.com/HarveyD/react-component-library/commit/94631be5a871f3b39dbc3e9bd3e75a8ae5b3b759) to see what changes are neccesary to implement it.

 Please note, there's an issue with code splitting and using `rollup-plugin-postcss`.
 I recommend using `rollup-plugin-sass` instead for code splitting.

-### Supporting images
+### Supporting Images

 Add the following library to your component library [@rollup/plugin-image](https://github.com/rollup/plugins/tree/master/packages/image):